 3.3.
 French creation studios (CNCM)

 A recent study conducted around the French National Centers for Music Creation (GRAME-Lyon, GMEM-Marseille, CIRM-Nice, Césaré-Reims, La Muse en circuit-Paris-Alfortville, SCRIME-Bordeaux) showed that there is no concerted action and no rigorous practices for the long-term preservation or documentation of live computer music.
-The durations of the reception of the composers for a creation are often short (a few weeks) which does not give time to document.
+The length of composers’ residencies for a creation is often short (a few weeks) which does not leave any time for documentation.
 As a general rule, files are saved, works are recorded, sometimes filmed, electronic parts are sometimes recorded separately as audio files.
 The trend is to avoid closed commercial tools for real-time works, and limit themselves to standard objects (for Max patches).

-The question of the backups concerns as much the problem of the DSP architecture of the programs as that of the management of the events (triggering, presets, score following) and that of the interfaces for gestural controls.
+The question of the backups concerns the problem of the programs’ DSP architecture, the management of the events (triggering, presets, score following), and the interfaces for gestural controls.

 A few years ago, however, the national research agency in France (ANR) funded several research projects to find solutions to this question.